SushyDev/vapor-store/README.md

 - [ ] Add warning when closing the app whilst downloading
 - [ ] Minimize to tray on close when downloading

+### Ideas
+- Add support for Masquerade, GOG Games, and GDrive/Mega
+- Be able to add custom themes, or a color palette to change the look and color of Vapor Store
+- Make downloading faster or change file hosts

 ### Issues

 Please report

-If you're having any other issues / bugs join our [Discord](https://discord.gg/ZjDTpmf) to report a bug and get support or open an issue on this repository please.
+If you're having any other issues / bugs join our [Discord](https://discord.gg/ZjDTpmf) to report a bug and get support or open an issue on this repository.

 ## Support my work